 Title: Support to the implementation of the National Policy for Solid Waste considering climate-protection (ProteGEEr)

-Commissioned by: Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+Commissioned by: Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

-Lead executing agency: Ministry of Regional Development (MDR) and Ministry of the Environment (MMA)
+Lead executing agency: Ministry of Regional Development (MDR)

-Overall term: 2017 to 2021
+Overall term: 2017 to 2022